 Please call 908-963-7645 or email me at Irene.email@example.com to schedule an appointment.

 Sonia Rodrigues-Marto is a Licensed Professional Counselor (LPC), a National Certified Counselor (NCC) and an Approved Clinical Supervisor (ACS).
-She is co-owner of the Center for Intrapersonal Wellness, LLC as well as the Program Director of School and Community Based Programs at Rutgers Health -University Behavioral Health Care which provide professional development and intensive mental health services to at-risk youth in a public, private and out of district school settings.
+She is co-owner of the Center for Intrapersonal Wellness & Health, LLC as well as the Director of School and Community Based Programs at Rutgers Health -University Behavioral Health Care which provide professional development and intensive mental health services to at-risk youth in a public, private and out of district school settings.
 She has also previously taught courses in psychology and in school counseling at Monmouth University and Middlesex County College.
-Sonia received her Bachelor’s degree in Psychology from The College of New Jersey, a Masters and Post-Master’s degree in Psychological Counseling from Monmouth University, a Masters degree in Forensic Psychology from John Jay College of Criminal Justice and is currently working on her PhD in clinical psychology with a concentration in Forensic Psychology from Fielding Graduate University.
+Sonia received her Bachelor’s degree in Psychology from The College of New Jersey, a Masters and Post-Master’s degree in Psychological Counseling from Monmouth University, a Masters degree in Forensic Psychology from John Jay College of Criminal Justice, a Master's degree in Clinical Psychology from Fielding Graduate University and is currently working on her PhD in clinical psychology with a concentration in Forensic Psychology from Fielding Graduate University.
 She has presented on a variety of workshops for parents and for teens on topics related to stress and anxiety, suicide assessment and non-suicidal self-injury as well as a presentation on sexual violence and the media at the Annual Conference for the New Jersey Counseling Association.
 Her clinical and research interests are within the areas of acculturation among Latino populations, multicultural factors in counseling, suicide and at-risk assessments, sexual abuse, trauma and factors related to resiliency.

 My approach to therapy is to build upon the strengths you already have to help you lead a more fulfilled, balanced life.
 The ‘seeds’ of growth are already there and I can help direct your focus to the skills that will bring you more satisfaction in your life and relationships.
 Working together, you can expect to learn how to accept and cope with your feelings, as well as understand how your thinking effects how you feel and the choices you make.
 I work with children, adolescents, and adults, as well as families.
 In general, my treatment approaches are cognitive behavioral therapy and mindfulness and acceptance therapy, but I do pull from other approaches to help provide the most effective treatment for you.
 Feel free to contact me with any questions you might have.